archiskhuspe/EduLink-Student-Database-Management-System/README.md

-# EduLink: A student database management system that utilises Flask and MySQL.
+# EduLink: A student database management system that utilises Flask and MySQL